-Trigger - During FY 2020, for a large portion of the year, DOI did not have access to applicant flow data to determine if PWD and PWTD applied for mission critical positions.
-In July 2020, the OHC and EDI (EEO) communities received access to OPM's USA-Staffing applicant flow system.
-In August 2020, the communities were trained in how to extract applicant flow data from the system.
-The data was not analyzed in this reporting period, however, all Bureaus are expected to conduct a thorough analysis of applicant flow data at the close of FY 2021.
+Trigger - During FY 2021, for a large portion of the year, DOI did not have adequate training in extracting applicant flow data from various systems to determine if PWD and PWTD applied for mission critical positions to properly extract and analyze applicant flow data.
 The data shows that PWD and PWTD were selected to fill vacant positions at every grade level throughout the Department, with the exception of SES where PWTD were not selected.